KANAjetzt/blog/posts/creating-a-custom-button-border-shader-for-my-circle-battle-game/index.md

 </details>

 ## Why a custom shader for a button border?
-I intended to add a simple border gradient using the build in theme functionality, sadly that is not as easy as I was hoping for.
+I intended to add a simple border gradient using the built in theme functionality, sadly that is not as easy as I was hoping for.
 *There are some [proposals](https://github.com/godotengine/godot-proposals/issues/6812) to extend the functionality of `StyleBox`.*